 Find out how to order additional score reports.

 - Who develops the School Leadership Series tests?

 The School Leadership Series tests are developed by licensed practicing professionals and faculty who prepare those professionals.
-These individuals are invited to serve on committees that develop the test specifications and to write and review test questions and test forms.
+These individuals serve on committees that develop the test specifications.
+They also write and review test questions and test forms.